All that being said, inbound marketing for an agency can be done and, more importantly, it can be done creatively and effectively.

-2. Problems: The negatives about, or issues with, your solution
+Problems: The negatives about, or issues with, your solution

 Like cost, many inbound marketing agencies fear that discussing the problems or shortcomings of their offerings will also scare people off, and it makes sense.
-Why tell people the reasons not to buy from you?
+After all, why should you tell people the reasons not to buy from you?

-5. Reviews: Honest and unbiased opinions and observations about your product, solution, etc.
+Reviews: Honest and unbiased opinions and observations about your product, solution, etc.

-Rather than letting them find that information on a competitor's or third-party website, you should be writing candid, thorough reviews on your website to rank and get found in search engines when prospects are looking for them.
+Rather than letting them find that information from a competitor or third-party website, write candid, thorough reviews on your website to rank and get found in search engines when prospects are looking for them.

 Like comparisons, these can be about you, your competitors, the products you sell, or the alternatives to the products you sell.

-As a HubSpot Elite Solutions partner, the HubSpot CRM is one of the tools we promote and encourage marketers to use.
+As a HubSpot Diamond Solutions partner, the HubSpot CRM is one of the tools we promote and encourage marketers to use.
 However, in this article, we put that bias aside to give people an honest reflection on the benefits and shortcomings of the tool.

-6-7.
 Best of (or Best-in-class): What the best solutions available are

-What are my best options?
 This is a common question that crosses someone’s mind when making an important purchase, and by creating content about the “bests” in your industry, you can grab their attention and trust with a helpful answer.

 The first is a simple “top 10” list-style piece.
-In this article, inbound marketing agency Lean Labs discusses what it considers the top seven inbound marketing agencies (aside from themselves).
+Once again, Lean Labs does a great job with its content, this time discussing what it considers the top seven inbound marketing agencies (aside from themselves).